al6x/micon/readme.md

 ## Note

 Current wersion isn't thread-safe, and I did it intentially.
-Actually the firs version was implemented as thread-safe, but because there's no actual multithreading in Ruby, the only thing it does - adds complexity and performance losses, so I removed it.
+Actually, the first version was implemented as thread-safe, but because there's no actual multithreading in Ruby, the only thing it does - adds complexity and performance losses, so I removed it.
-But if you really need it for some reason it can be easily done.
+But if you really need it for some reason - it can be easily done.

 ## Installation